IBM-Cloud/terraform-ibm-openshift/README.md

 * Register the Bastion node to the Red Hat® Network,
 * Prepare the Bastion node as the local repository (with rpms & container images), to install OpenShift in the rest of the nodes
 * Prepare the Master, Infra & App nodes before installing OpenShift
-* Finally, install OpenShift Container Platform v3.6 using the disconnected installation procedure described [here]( https://docs.openshift.com/container-platform/3.6/install_config/install/disconnected_install.html).
+* Finally, install OpenShift Container Platform v3.6 using the disconnected & quick installation procedure described [here]( https://docs.openshift.com/container-platform/3.6/install_config/install/disconnected_install.html).

 Once the setup is complete, just run: